khalido/blog/posts/recipes/biryani.md

 Once the veggies are in the oven, start on this:

 1. wash rice in cold water and leave to soak 5-10 minutes
-2. put 3 tbsp oil in casserole and fry onions for 15-20 min until soft, brown and caramalized, stirring regularly.
+2. put 3 tbsp oil in casserole and fry onions for 15-20 min until soft, brown and caramelized, stirring regularly.
 Remove to a bowl and put aside.
-3. While onions are cooking, place all the coconut sace ingredients in a blender and whiz fine.
+3. While onions are cooking, place all the coconut sauce ingredients in a blender and whiz fine.
 Pour into a saucepan on medium heat and cook for 10 minutes, stirring every now and then
 4. Drain rice, cover with cold water and bring it to boil in a deep saucepan, then simmer for 10 minutes, or until rice is al dente.
 Drain well and leave aside.
 Don't cook fully as it will cook a little bit more in the oven later.

 ### Put it all together

 Now to layer the biryani:

-1. put half the tomotoe/paneer/chickpea mix in the bottom of the biryani dish
+1. put half the tomatoe/paneer/chickpea mix in the bottom of the biryani dish
 2. quarter rice and quarter onions, some of the cashews
 3. half the coconut sauce and half beetroot and sweet potatoes
 4. quarter rice and quarter onions, rest of the cashews